craigwolfe/FAQ-Accordion/README.md

   });
 });
 ```
--I did discover when swapping issues in JavaScript that I had to use the absolute path from Github to correctly fetch the images especially on GitHub Pages.
+** I did discover when swapping issues in JavaScript that I had to use the absolute path from Github to correctly fetch the images especially on GitHub Pages.

 ## Solution